-The Case Foundation, created by online pioneers Jean and Steve Case, is a diverse and dynamic institution by design.
+The Case Foundation, created by digital pioneers Jean and Steve Case, is a diverse and dynamic institution by design.
 We create programs and invest in people and organizations that harness the best impulses of entrepreneurship, innovation, technology and collaboration to drive exponential impact.
 Our partners are changemakers with ideas that have transformative potential and can lead us to uncover new, more impactful ways of addressing chronic social challenges.

 Our efforts to drive social change are focused on three key pillars: revolutionizing philanthropy, unleashing entrepreneurs and igniting civic engagement.
 To learn more about our current work, click here.